 Each semester, students participate in upper-level rehearsal blocks in preparation for a range of dance performances and concerts.

 Upper-level coursework in the major also includes advanced technique and composition, which culminate in a junior-year choreographic performance project (comprised of original dance pieces), as well as a senior performance showcase and pre-professional seminar.

 Majors also study dance pedagogy, dance history, and dance in the humanities, and gain professional experience through internships, or yoga or Pilates certification.

 While the rigors of the Dance B.F.A. make pursuit of a second major or degree challenging, students do sometimes combine their major with minors or certificates offered by the College of Arts and Sciences or other schools at IU Bloomington.

-Common minors include Psychology, Spanish, Exercise Science, and Business.
+Common minors include Arts Management, Business, Exercise Science, Psychology, and Spanish.
 Check your Bulletin for more information about these minors.

 Consult the academic advisor to discuss your areas of interest and potential ways to complement your coursework in the Dance degree.